PW-2024/AulasP2/docs/sprint05/Authorization.md

-# Authorization in REST APIs
+# Authorization in RESTful APIs

 ## Introduction

-Authorization is a critical component in securing REST APIs, ensuring that users have the correct permissions to access or perform actions on resources.
+Authorization is a critical component in securing RESTful APIs, ensuring that users have the correct permissions to access or perform actions on resources.
 Role-Based Access Control (RBAC) is widely used for efficient permission management across diverse systems.

 ## Role-Based Access Control (RBAC)